Skip to main content

 Before submitting an application, applicants should check with their proposed host institution whether it is willing to accept an HFSP award.

 The HFSP fellowships are for 3 years, with no possibility for renewal.
-2025 fellows may interrupt HFSP support after the first year, for up to one year, while continuing their postdoctoral research funded through other sources (deferral period).
+Fellows may interrupt HFSP support after completing the first year, for up to one year, while continuing their postdoctoral research funded through other sources (deferral period).

 Fellows are granted a living allowance as well as a research and travel allowance.
 Depending on their specific situation fellows may also qualify to receive a child allowance, a parental leave allowance and a relocation allowance.